HIGHLIGHTS-Tennis-Wimbledon day five | Technology

 HIGHLIGHTS-Tennis-Wimbledon day five

-READ MORE: Wimbledon order of play on Friday Nadal grinds past Berankis into Wimbledon third round Kyrgios hoping for positive headlines after superb display Erratic Swiatek reaches third round, extends winning streak to 37 Gauff unleashes power serve to down second-round foe Buzarnescu Nakashima continues American march at Wimbledon with Shapovalov upset Kyrgios serves up masterclass to blow away Krajinovic Former champion Halep rallies to beat retiring Flipkens Boulter records 'special' win at late grandmother's favourite tournament 1138 OSTAPENKO THROUGH IN THREE SETS Former French Open champion Jelena Ostapenko fought back to beat Romania's Irina-Camelia Begu 3-6 6-1 6-1 and move into the fourth round.
+READ MORE: Wimbledon order of play on Friday Nadal grinds past Berankis into Wimbledon third round Kyrgios hoping for positive headlines after superb display Erratic Swiatek reaches third round, extends winning streak to 37 Gauff unleashes power serve to down second-round foe Buzarnescu Nakashima continues American march at Wimbledon with Shapovalov upset Kyrgios serves up masterclass to blow away Krajinovic Former champion Halep rallies to beat retiring Flipkens Boulter records 'special' win at late grandmother's favourite tournament 1345 JABEUR BREEZES INTO ROUND FOUR Tunisian third seed Ons Jabeur produced an impressive display to brush aside unseeded Diane Parry of France 6-2 6-3.

 - Country: